Cholee is an avid hunter of more than ten years. She grew up in a family where she gained first hand knowledge of the trade.

 - Hunters also use shining for learning the patterns of the deer herds.
-Depending on food sources and habitats deer will produce more or less young.
-Following the deer and figuring out their food sources and migration patterns will greatly increase your chances of bagging that prize buck.
+Depending on food sources and changes to their habitat, deer will produce more or less young.
+Following the deer and figuring out their food sources and migration patterns from food to bedding down, will greatly increase your chances of bagging that prize buck.

 Although Wisconsin can have warm nights driving along marsh roads can be a bit chilly.
 If you are planning to stay out late, remember that the earlier into the morning it gets, the colder the temperatures will become.
 Bringing a blanket along with a sweatshirt is a good idea.
 If you plan on holding the light all night a pair of gloves will keep your hand and fingers warm.
-Snacks and sodas are also a big plus.
-My family has a tradition of always stopping at this particular gas station to pick up goodies for the night.
+Snacks and drinks are also a big plus.
+My family has a tradition of always stopping at a particular gas station to stock up on goodies for the night.

-If you know the area that you are shining bringing tennis shoes is a plus if you plan on getting out of the vehicle.
-In our area there are two artisan wells that we love to stop and fill up our bottles with water.
+If you know the area that you are shining, bringing tennis shoes or even knee high boots is also a plus; especially if you plan on getting out of the vehicle.
+In our area there are two artisan wells that we love to stop at and fill up our empty bottles.
 Nothing tastes better than a good bottle of fresh clean artisan well water.

 If we are so lucky to spot other wildlife my dad will stop and let us get out to better see and learn about the wildlife around us.
-We've got to experience Whippoorwills, snapping and painted turtles, and bats just to name a few.
+We have had the pleasure of experiencing Whippoorwills, owls, snapping and painted turtles, just to name a few.
 Sharing these moments with family is a great way to bond and learn about the animals that inhabit the marshes while they are in their natural habitat.

 Some people believe that shining deer harms the animal, however this is not true.
 Most deer will not stay in the light for long, in fact most will bolt after being spotted.
 If you have the capability of calling to the deer like my dad does, you can get the deer to turn back and look before they are gone back into the woods for good.
 However, most do not stay frozen for long.
 I have been shining for ten plus years and there is no harm when shining is done properly.